amirjamil90/QR-AHNASA/README.md

 Pre-requisites

 1. Python-3
-2. install all the packages with pip -  pandas,openpyxl,
+2. install all the packages with pip -  pandas,openpyxl,qrcode

 3. The primary read file is nation.xls which contains the text for which the qr has to be made.